• Employment Solutions

 Why not use an internal resource?

-Using an internal resource is normally fine and is the default method.
+Using an internal resource is often fine and is the default method.
 However, you need to ensure you have a suitable person who:

 • has been adequately trained